CaioCesarPS/BeTheHero-Backend-V2/README.md

 ## Description

 This project was developed during the Omnistack Week 11.0, promoted by Rocketseat.
-It is a web and mobile application that aims to connect people who are willing to help NGOs.
+It is a web and mobile application that aims to connect people who are willing to help NGO.

 ## Technologies